The Gambia profile

 President: Yahya Jammeh

-Yahya Jammeh seized power in 1994 as a young army lieutenant and has won four widely criticised multi-party elections since then.
+Yahya Jammeh seized power in 1994 as a young army lieutenant and has won four widely criticised multi-party elections since then and faced down several coup attempts.

 He won his fourth five-year term in November 2011 in elections to which the main West African regional bloc, ECOWAS, refused to send monitors.
 It described the political environment as not conducive to free and fair elections.

-Mr Jammeh raised eyebrows early in 2007 when he claimed that he could cure AIDS.
-His cure involves a green herbal paste, a bitter yellow liquid and eating bananas and he says his methods produce positive results within days.
+Mr Jammeh raised eyebrows early in 2007 when he claimed that he could cure AIDS with herbs and bananas.

 Mr Jammeh's government has been criticised by international rights groups for its attitude to civil liberties, especially freedom of the press.